-The first thing to check are serial number charts.
+The first thing to check is serial number charts.
 Sometimes they’re official resources.
 Sometimes they’re compiled by brand aficionados, who attempt to combine all the bits of knowledge into one resource.

 If there are official resources, they usually make their way into the Internet and aren’t hard to look up.
 High-end brands like Patek Philippe or Vacheron Constantin kept (and still keep) excellent records.
 So, their serial numbers are also available.

 Different serial number systems within one brand

 Keep in mind, that it’s important to research the system of production markings specific to a brand.
 For example, Doxa used separate serial number systems for solid gold cases.

 Omega serial numbers are different for Speedmasters.

-Zenith changed their serial number system circa 1962.
+Zenith changed its serial number system circa 1962.
 Before that, they had a separate system for watches made at their French factory in Besancon.

 So, always make sure that you’re matching the serial number with the right resource.
-In case of many serial number resources for a brand, check the serial with all of them.
+In the case of many serial number resources for a brand, check the serial with all of them.

 Dating by reference number

 The documentation of some brands is good enough to come up with a rough date of manufacture.
-That’s because production years of a specific model are known.
+That’s because the production years of a specific model are known.